-Consider physical therapy.
-Exercise helps relieve stress.
-So, if RA symptoms get in the way of exercise, work with a physical therapist -- one who specializes in treating people with RA.
-You'll learn ways to build strength, feel better, and reduce stress.
+If your symptoms get in the way of exercise, work with a physical therapist -- one who specializes in treating people with RA.
+You'll learn ways to build strength, feel better, and zap stress.